We Buy Houses in Their Current As-Is condition, No Warranties, No Contingencies Whatsoever. Sell Your Sacramento House As-Is

 Not only that but your house if left in a state of disrepair may also become the target for your city, town or Counties Code Enforcement Officer who will cite the property (you), fine the home owner (you again) and if you don’t cure the problem(s), they will pay someone else to fix the problem and send you the bill.

 Think you are not going to pay it?
 Think again; it will become a tax lien on your property that will never disappear and that continue to grow with penalties and interest.
 I have actually seen property tax liens for Code violations exceed the value of the house.
 How is that for a non-performing asset?

 What to Do About It

 I understand that life happens and that is why my company, Westbrook REI buys houses in their current, as-is condition without any contingencies whatsoever.
-We’ll take on the code violations and make the necessary commitment to the municipality to pay for and cure the problem.
+We’ll take on the code violations in Sacramento and make the necessary commitment to the municipality to pay for and cure the problem.
 Best of all we’ll protect you in the process.